jimporter/mettle/doc/running-tests.md

 #### --show-terminal

 Show the terminal output (stdout and stderr) of each test after it finishes.
-To enable this, `--verbose` must be at least 2, and `--no-fork` can't be specified (if `--no-fork` is specified, the terminal output will just appear in-line with the tests).
+To enable this, `--verbose` must be 2, and `--no-fork` can't be specified (if `--no-fork` is specified, the terminal output will just appear in-line with the tests).

+#### --show-time

+Show the duration (in milliseconds) of each test as it runs.
+To enable this, `--verbose` must be 2.

 ### Child options